atosatto/vagrant-sqlphp/README.md

 	vagrant plugin install vagrant-hostsupdater

+Optionally, install the vagrant-vbguest plugin executing

+	vagrant plugin install vagrant-vbguest

 Then, clone this project with:

 	git clone https://github.com/hilbert-/vagrant-sqlphp.git

-And finally init the submodule needed for the provisioning of all the VM configurations.
+And finally init the submodule needed for the prov isioning of all the VM configurations.

 	git submodule init